-Capstone Coordinator for Literature: Prof. Juan De Castro (DecastrJ@newschool.edu)
+Capstone Coordinator for Literature: Prof. Carolyn Vellenga Berman (bermanc@newschool.edu)

-80 Fifth Ave, Rm 525, 212-229-5100 x 2257
+Office: Lang annex, 64 W. 11th St., Rm 113, 212-229-5100 x 2994

-To complete the Senior Capstone requirement, Literature students must complete an independent Senior Thesis under the advisement of a full-time faculty member of the department, or they can take the Senior Seminar and write a senior paper within a class environment.
+To complete the Senior Capstone requirement, Literature students have two options.
+They can either (1) take the Senior Seminar and write a senior paper in a class environment; or (2) complete an independent Senior Thesis under the advisement of a full-time faculty member of the department.